mk-fg/fgtk/README.md

 ##### conf-paste

-Obfuscates cjdns config file (cjdroute.conf) in a secure and deterministic way.
+Obfuscates cjdns config file (cjdroute.conf) in a secure and (optionally) deterministic way.

 Should be useful to pastebin your config file without revealing most sensitive data (passwords and keys) in it.